Conditional Probability Tables

 Complete

-This operation consists in equally distributing the residual probability, defined as being equal to 100 - the sum of the probabilities already defined on the line.
-If there are blank cells, this residual probability is distributed on these cells.
-Otherwise, if the residual probability is positive, this operation works as the Normalization one over all the cells of the line.
+This operation consists of equally distributing the residual probability, defined as 100 minus the sum of the probabilities already defined on the line.
+If there are blank cells, this residual probability is distributed among those cells.
+Otherwise, if the residual probability is positive, this operation works like the Normalize operation over all the cells of the line.

 Normalize

-Depending on probability probabilities are reduced or augmented in such way that relative weight of each remains unchanged there at least a blank cell and if residual is positive this operation corresponds to the complete one.
+Probabilities are reduced or augmented in such a way that the relative weight of each remains unchanged.
+If there is at least a blank cell and the residual is positive, this operation corresponds to the Complete operation.

 Randomize